-DoR Comment

-City Centre Security & Safety Although the risk score for Q3 remains the same, work is continuing with partners to assess the risks of incidents occurring and improve the infrastructure required to minimise these risks and mitigate any impacts.
-The work with colleagues in Counter Terrorism Policing Wales to assess city centre security measures by not only geographical zones but also business/sector type zones, will commence at the beginning of January 2024, with the intention that this new initiative will support enhanced liaison and buy-in from business across the city centre area.
-In addition, during Q3, work has been undertaken to identify two suitable locations should there be a requirement to provide shelter, security and safety to those impacted by an incident in the city centre that requires an evacuation.
-Training sessions have been undertaken with Newport Live Officers that would have the responsibility in the first instance to manage these locations.
+DoR Comment City Centre Security & Safety - The risk score for Q2 remains the same and work is continuing with partners to improve the infrastructure and processes in place.
+This includes new work with colleagues in Counter Terrorism Policing Wales to assess city centre security measures by not only geographical zones but also business/sector type zones.
+It is intended that this initiative will support enhanced liaison and buy-in from business across the city centre area.

-Mitigating Action Target Date Estimated Completion Date Performance City Centre Training to Businesses 28 Feb 2020 31 Mar 2024 31 Mar 2024 • Co-ordinated evacuation arrangements 31 Mar 2020 31 Mar 2024 31 Mar 2024 •
+Mitigating Action Start Date Target Date Estimated Completion Date Performance City Centre Training to Businesses 28 Feb 2020 31 Mar 2024 31 Mar 2024 Co-ordinated evacuation arrangements 31 Mar 2020 31 Mar 2024 31 Mar 2024